 If you're interested in a property personally, we can assist.
 Allow one of our other SDIRA LLC to purchase the property for you and provide favorable terms and feel free to offer the same service to other members as well.

-The IRS does not allow and IRA owner or a disqualified person from performing any services on real estate owned by a SDIRA LLC as it is considered a prohibited transaction.
+The IRS does not allow an IRA owner or a disqualified person from performing any services on real estate owned by a SDIRA LLC they are affiliated with as it is considered a prohibited transaction.
 This includes property management services as well as labor.
 Best practice is to have property owned by a SDIRA managed by a third-party to avoid prohibited transactions.

 Learn more about our Property Management services.

-A disqualified person may not receive any financial compensation such as real estate commissions, management, or other fees related to properties owned by a SDIRA LLC as the transaction constitutes a self dealing Prohibited Transaction.
+A disqualified person may not receive any financial compensation such as real estate commissions, management, or other fees related to an investment made by their SDIRA LLC as the transaction would constitute a self-dealing Prohibited Transaction.

 We are able to assist with all real estate and management services for your SDIRA LLC.